Jump to section:

 - Network actuators: Data transmission, protocol execution, service invocation

 In Ruh.AI's platform, actuators include email sending systems, CRM update mechanisms, calendar scheduling interfaces, and analytics logging—enabling AI agents to take concrete actions across integrated business tools.
+Our AI SDR solution seamlessly executes actions across your entire sales tech stack.

 Real-World Applications Across Industries